rohitksingh/My_Android_Garage/Dagger 2/Readme.md

 ## Dagger 2 Tutorials

-These step is used all the time
+These step is used all the time (I consider it as a basic setup boilerplate code!)

 - Created an BaseApplication   (define name tag in Manifest.xml file too)